 What Qualifies as a Catastrophic Injury in Virginia?

-• Result in permanent physical or cognitive impairment
+• Permanent physical or cognitive impairment

 Types of Catastrophic Injuries We Handle